ftsef/queue-pop-notification/README.md

-# PvP Queue Pop Notifier
+# PvP Queue Pop Notification

 Tired of being tethered to your desk with a wired headset while waiting for a World of Warcraft match?
 This lightweight application sends a Discord notification the moment your queue pops, so you'll never miss a match again!